-CAT, which you’ll know from their heavy construction equipment and occasional licensed tool-related products, has apparently come out with a new line of cordless power tools.
+CAT, which you’ll know from their heavy construction equipment and occasional licensed tool-related products, revealed a new line of cordless power tools in July 2020, when this post was first published.

-They new CAT cordless power tools are said to feature brushless motors, with claims of 10X longer motor life, 25% more power, and 50% more runtime.
+They newly announced CAT cordless power tools were said to feature brushless motors, with claims of 10X longer motor life, 25% more power, and 50% more runtime.

-The new line of CAT 18V cordless power tools can be powered by a 2Ah Li-ion battery, 4Ah Li-ion battery, or 5ah GRAPHENE battery.
+The CAT 18V cordless power tools lineup was shown to be launching with a 2Ah Li-ion battery, 4Ah Li-ion battery, or 5ah GRAPHENE battery.

 CAT says this about their new graphene battery: